robertbagge/template-typescript-library/README.md

 Always open for feedback if you think this repo can be improved further.

+Features:
+- Typescript
+- GitHub Actions worklows for code linting, formatting, testing and publishing to NPM

 ## Table of Contents
 - [Description](#description)
 - [Table of Contents](#table-of-contents)